5 Things You MUST Consider Before Buying A Snake

 Handling

-I would recommend you wait at the very least one week after purchasing your snake to handle them, a new environment can be stressful and take some time to adapt to, especially for hatchlings.
-When handling your snake, ensure to be gentle and support their entire body weight.
-Let the snake slither over your hands and explore without grabbing or restricting them.
-Snakes can be held regularly, just be aware that overhandling, especially in hatchlings, can stress your snake out and cause issues such as food refusal.
-I would recommend handling no more than once a day, waiting at least 24 hours to handle them after feeding, and avoiding handling while they're shedding, as handling during these times can cause stress and disrupt their natural processes.
+I would recommend you wait at the very least one week after purchasing your snake to handle them as a new environment can be stressful and take some time to adapt to, especially for hatchlings.
+When handling your snake, ensure to be gentle and support their entire body weight — let the snake slither over your hands and explore over your arms without you grabbing or restricting them.
+Pretend to be a tree!
+Snakes can be held regularly, just be aware that overhandling is common and can easily stress your snake out and cause issues such as food refusal.
+I would recommend handling no more than once a day, waiting at least 24 hours to handle them after feeding, and avoiding handling while they are shedding — handling during these times can cause stress and disrupt their natural processes.

 -